Marudhanayagam: Delay

 Works on Marudhanayagam suddenly ceased in late 1998, after a British company that had planned to co-produce the film, backed out on account of India's Pokhran-II nuclear bomb test explosions.
 The film has been indefinitely postponed since.
-Haasan had invested ₹8 crores of his own wealth into the project through and has since revealed that the film would be revived at a future date.
-In a turn of events, Haasan announced in November 1999 that shooting will resume in six months after contracts of the technicians and actors were sorted, adding that a French version of the film will also be released, though work eventually did not restart.
+Haasan announced in November 1999 that shooting will resume in six months after contracts of the technicians and actors were sorted, adding that a French version of the film will also be released, though work eventually did not restart.
+He had invested ₹8 crores of his own wealth into the project.

 Haasan met American producers during his visit to Los Angeles in June 2006 to try to find a financier for the film, but talks were unfruitful.
 In June 2008, Haasan suggested that the film would be revived after the completion of his directorial venture, Marmayogi, but within months, Marmayogi was shelved after pre-production.
 A two-minute soundless trailer of the film surfaced on the internet in January 2008, with IndiaGlitz claiming that there are "scenes which have the grandeur that stuns you instantly" and that "the visuals are astonishing."

 Haasan announced that he intended on restarting work on the film in 2012, mentioning that the film could be made within a budget of ₹150 crores, and may feature contemporary leading actor Rajinikanth in another role.
 Reports again suggested in 2013 that Haasan would resume the film in 2014 following the completion of his directorial venture, but reports were once again baseless.
 In 2014, filmmaker Keyaar made a public call to Fox Star Studios and other large production companies to consider reviving the project.
 Kamal Haasan revealed that Allirajah Subaskaran of Lyca Productions had expressed interest in financing the project during late 2015, but restarting the venture would involve extensive pre-production works and he would collaborate with Lyca Productions on a different venture first.

 The posters of the film were displayed at the 2017 Cannes Film Festival, signalling the film's possible revival.
 However, in February 2018, Haasan revealed that he would only work on two more films before his proposed retirement from acting, Vishwaroopam II and Indian 2.
-In 2020, Haasan stated that he envisaged the title character would be in his 40s, but was by now too old to play the role, "So the only option — if we get the money to bankroll it — would be either to change the storyline or cast some other younger actor to play the role."
+In 2020, Haasan stated that he was by now too old to play the lead role, so if the project were to be revived it would necessitate storyline changes or recasting of his role.